Cleveland 2017Read more about Cleveland 2017

 The extent to which the force is efficient at keeping people safe and reducing crime is good.

 The extent to which the force is legitimate at keeping people safe and reducing crime requires improvement.

 Matt Parr, Her Majesty’s Inspector of Constabulary

-Read my assessment of Cleveland Police below, or watch the video.
+Read my assessment of Cleveland Police below.

 I am satisfied with most aspects of Cleveland Police’s performance in keeping people safe and reducing crime, but the force needs to continue to make improvements in some areas to provide a consistently good service.

 I am reassured to see that since 2016 it has made improvements in: